jenkinsci/kubernetes-plugin/README.md

 }
 ```

-There are cases where this implicit inheritance via nested declaration is not wanted or another explicit inheritance is preferred.
+In scripted pipelines, there are cases where this implicit inheritance via nested declaration is not wanted or another explicit inheritance is preferred.
 In this case, use `inheritFrom ''` to remove any inheritance, or `inheritFrom 'otherParent'` to override it.

 #### Using a different namespace

-There might be cases, where you need to have the agent pod run inside a different namespace than the one configured with the cloud definition.
+There might be cases where you need to have the pod run inside a different namespace than the one configured with the cloud definition.
-For example you may need the agent to run inside an `ephemeral` namespace for the sake of testing.
+For example, you may need the agent to run inside an `ephemeral` namespace for the sake of testing.
-For those cases you can explicitly configure a namespace either using the ui or the pipeline.
+For those cases you can explicitly configure a namespace either using the user interface or the pipeline step.

 ## Container Configuration
 When configuring a container in a pipeline podTemplate the following options are available: